 The special strength of the Arbitration Board is that it combines legal and technical expertise.
-The Presidium and the alternates represent legal expertise, while competent specialists are appointed by the Arbitration Board to act as expert appraisers, specialist experts or arbitrators in disputes concerning subject matters within their field of technical expertise.
+The Presidium and the alternates represent legal expertise, while competent specialists are appointed by the Arbitration Board to act as expert appraisers, specialist experts, adjudicators or technical arbitrators in disputes concerning subject matters within their field of technical expertise.

 The Arbitration Board will contact new potential experts if a need for special skills arises in relation to a specific dispute and may do so in connection with training courses, on the basis of recommendations from other experts or on the basis of motivated applications and CVs sent to the Secretariat.